John Hemings: Career

-The mahogany Campeachy chair that Hemmings fashioned for Jefferson between 1809 and 1819 was sold to the Thomas Jefferson Memorial Foundation in 1970.
+The mahogany Campeachy chair Hemmings fashioned for Jefferson between 1809 and 1819 was sold to the Thomas Jefferson Memorial Foundation in 1970.
 Hemmings created this chair for Jefferson after Jefferson, wanting a chair in this style made popular in New Orleans and unable to procure one, described the chair's design to Hemmings.
-Jefferson finally received a chair in 1818, after Hemmings had made his own version, but Hemmings quickly created at least two more chairs later with the actual chair as a model.
+Jefferson finally received a chair in 1818, after Hemmings had made a version, but Hemmings quickly created at least two more chairs later with the actual chair as a model.
 At least one attributed to Hemmings still exists.

-Hemmings considered the writing desk he made for Ellen Randolph Coolidge as his masterpiece, and both he and Jefferson were devastated to learn that it had been lost in a shipwreck on its way to her.
+Hemmings considered the writing desk he made for Ellen Randolph Coolidge his masterpiece.
+Both he and Jefferson were devastated to learn that it had been lost in a shipwreck on its way to her.
 Among the other Hemmings projects lost to time is a four-person landau carriage that Hemmings fashioned in 1814 for an aging Thomas Jefferson, who became tired of making his thrice-yearly visits to Poplar Forest on horseback.
-Hemmings created all the necessary parts for the carriage; his relative Joseph Fossett completed the ironwork; and another relative Burwell Colbert painted the finished carriage.
+Hemmings created all the necessary parts for the carriage; his relative Joseph Fossett completed the ironwork, and another relative, Burwell Colbert, painted the finished carriage.
 The finished product was a source of great pride for Jefferson.

-John Hemmings had some woodworking signatures that help distinguish his work from that of other workers at the Monticello Joinery.
-They include attaching shelves to the sides of a cupboard, using a double-bead moulding on the front of shelves, and curving the moulding on bed frames.
+John Hemmings had some woodworking signatures that helped distinguish his work from other workers at the Monticello Joinery.
+They include attaching shelves to the sides of a cupboard, using double-bead molding on the front of shelves, and curving the molding on bed frames.

-After Hemmings became master craftsman of the Monticello Joinery, he trained other slaves, including Thomas Jefferson's three sons by Sally Hemings.
-At the age of 14, Beverley, Madison and Eston each became apprenticed to Hemmings and learned to be highly skilled carpenters.
+After Hemmings became master craftsman of the Monticello Joinery, he trained other enslaved people, including Thomas Jefferson's three sons by Sally Hemings.
+At 14, Beverley, Madison, and Eston each became apprentices to Hemmings and learned to be highly skilled carpenters.

 Thomas Jefferson and John Hemmings developed a working relationship.
 They wrote letters to each other and shared drawings about woodworking and the work being done on both of Jefferson's houses; twelve of the letters survive.
-Hemmings also informed Jefferson when Nace, a Poplar Forest slave, stole produce from the house garden.
-Jefferson rewarded Hemmings with an annual bonus each year, beginning in 1811, of fifteen to twenty dollars, or about one month's wages.
+Hemmings also informed Jefferson when Nace, a person enslaved at Poplar Forest, stole produce from the house garden.
+Jefferson rewarded Hemmings with an annual bonus, beginning in 1811, of fifteen to twenty dollars, or about one month's wages.
 When Jefferson became ill, Hemmings nursed him for two months and helped him to walk.